Hipo/mobile-team-guidelines/BestPractices.md

 ### Development Advices

-* Try not to use nested fragments in activities.
 * Do not put too much code in activities.
-* Code blocks that are used more than one activities should put into *Utility* classes.
+* Code blocks that are used more than one activities should put into *Utility* class or *Base* classes.
 * Rules of code guidelines must be followed while writing the code.
   * [**[*Java*]** Code Guideline](https://github.com/ahmetmentes/android-guidelines)
   * [**[*Kotlin*]** Code Guideline](https://android.github.io/kotlin-guides/style.html)